Call Now 24/7 Free Consultation

 Who can file a wrongful death lawsuit in Michigan?

-Under MCL 600.2922, only the personal representative of the deceased's estate (appointed by the probate court) may file the lawsuit.
-Damages are then distributed among eligible surviving family members including the spouse, children, parents, grandparents, and siblings.
+Under MCL 600.2922, the personal representative of the deceased person's estate files the lawsuit after appointment by the probate court.
+That is separate from who may recover.
+Eligible claimants may include the spouse, children, descendants, parents, grandparents, siblings, children of the deceased person's spouse, certain devisees or trust beneficiaries, and intestate heirs if no closer listed family survives.
 If no personal representative has been appointed yet, our attorneys can help your family move through that process quickly so nothing is delayed.

 What damages are available in a Michigan wrongful death case?